vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 - 2 x LO1238 cores 7 turns, derate to 400w SSB max
   - built with 1mm wire

-All builds _should_ handle those kinds of powers very well. into a well matched antenna, close to 1:1 it is likely they will handle far more power. if you do put more power in, monitor SWR closely.
+All builds _should_ handle those kinds of powers very well.
+Into a well matched antenna, close to 1:1 it is likely they will handle far more power.
+If you do put more power in, monitor SWR closely (and let me know how it goes!).